Prostate Cancer SPORE Research Team

 Walter Stadler, MD

-Dr. Stadler is Fred C. Buffett Professor of Medicine, Chief of the Section of Hematology/Oncology and Deputy Director of the University of Chicago Comprehensive Cancer Center.
-He serves as SPORE Co-PI, working alongside Dr. Catalona to fulfill the SPORE mission.
+Dr. Stadler is Fred C. Buffett Professor of Medicine and Dean for Clinical Research at the University of Chicago Comprehensive Cancer Center.
 Dr. Stadler's research focus is on development of novel predictive biomarkers for advanced and metastatic prostate cancer.
-In addition to treating patients with advanced prostate cancer, he directs the NCI funded University of Chicago Phase II Consortium.
-Dr. Stadler served as PI of the Chicago Prostate Cancer Association (2009-2014), one of 13 members sponsored by the Department of Defense (DOD) Prostate Cancer Clinical Trials Consortium.
+In addition to treating patients with advanced prostate cancer, he continues to design and conduct phase I, II, and III clinical trials at University of Chicago.
 He has served as mentor for several investigators supported by the Prostate Cancer Foundation and DOD Prostate Cancer Training awards.
-Dr. Stadler collaborates with Timothy Kuzel, MD, Ralph Weichselbaum, MD, Stephen Kron, MD, PhD, Daniel Shevrin, MD, Donald Vander Griend, PhD, Karen Kaul, MD, PhD, Russell Szmulewitz and Suzanne Conzen.

 Russell Szmulewitz, MD

-Dr. Szmulewitz is Assistant Professor in the Department of Medicine at the University of Chicago.
+Dr. Szmulewitz is Associate Professor in the Department of Medicine at the University of Chicago.
 He obtained his MD degree from the University of Chicago and completed fellowship training at the same institution following residency at NYU Medical Center.
 In addition to his clinical research focus on treating men with advanced prostate cancer, Dr. Szmulewitz directs a laboratory that studies prostate cancer progression in animal models and in vitro.
 He has recently developed a novel technology to isolate and study markers on circulating cells from men with advanced prostate cancer.
-Dr. Szmulewitz collaborates with SPORE investigators Drs.
-Suzanne Conzen, Walter Stadler, Donald Vander Griend, Ramana Davuluri and Sarki Abdulkadir.

 C. Shad Thaxton, MD, PhD

-Dr. Thaxton is an Assistant Professor of Urology in the Feinberg School of Medicine.
+Dr. Thaxton is an Associate Professor of Urology in the Feinberg School of Medicine.
 Dr. Thaxton is a member of the International Institute of Nanotechnology (IIN), and the Institute for BioNanotechnology and Medicine (IBNAM).
 Dr. Thaxton’s laboratory focuses on the synthesis of therapeutic nanostructures, drug delivery, and lipid metabolism.
 More specifically, Dr. Thaxton is investigating how synthetic, biomimetic nanostructures can be used to systemically deliver nucleic acid therapies to castrate resistant prostate cancer.
-Dr. Thaxton’s research is supported by Northwestern’s NCI-funded Center of Cancer Nanotechnology Excellence (CCNE), a Prostate Cancer Foundation (PCF) Innovation Award (PI), and by the National Institutes of Health.
 Dr. Thaxton is the co-founder of AuraSense and AuraSense Therapeutics, two start-up biotechnology companies poised to more rapidly develop therapeutic nanostructures, potentially ones for advanced prostate cancer.
-Collaborators include Steve Rohan, MD, Olga Volpert, PhD, Chad Mirkin, PhD, Jindan Yu, MD, PhD and Donald VanderGriend, PhD.

 Jian-Jun Wei, MD